Albania in the Junior Eurovision Song Contest: History

 Following a brief withdrawal from the 2020 contest due to the COVID-19 pandemic, RTSH returned to competing in 2021, with Anna Gjebrea placing fourteenth out of nineteen with "Stand by You".
 On 16 July 2022, RTSH confirmed it would participate in the Junior Eurovision Song Contest 2022 in Yerevan, Armenia.
 The broadcaster organised Junior Fest to select the Albanian entry for the fifth time, resulting in the selection of Kejtlin Gjata with the song "Pakëz diell".
 Gjata placed twelfth at the contest with 94 points.
 On 5 July 2023, RTSH confirmed that the Albanian representative for the 2023 contest in Nice, France would be chosen via the national selection competition Junior Fest 2023.
 Bojken Lako was named as the creative director for the competition, which was to undergo changes as compared to previous years.
 Viola Gjyzeli was ultimately selected to be the Albanian representative with the song "Bota ime".
 At the contest, Albania achieved its second best result in history, placing eighth overall with 115 points and fifth with the professional juries.
 This also marked the first Albanian entry in the Junior Eurovision Song Contest to receive more than 100 points.
 In the 2024 contest, Albania was represented by Nikol Çabeli with her song “Vallëzoj". Çabeli secured another top 10 result for Albania, finishing in seventh position with 126 points.
 This marked Albania's second highest placing in the contest and became the second entry to surpass 100 points for the country.
+This record was surpassed further at the 2025 contest, in which Kroni Pula placed sixth with 145 points.